jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D15R1
 Decided that manually retweeting on the #100DaysOfCode hashtag was an opportunity for automation.
 Programmed a python retweet bot that catches the hashtag and randomly selects a response.

+###D16-17R1
+Finished python-based retweet-bot that searches for #100DaysOfCode hashtag and 'retweets' with a randomly selected comment.
+Tested and validated execution.
+Updated README with basic instructions.
+Now, back to Artificial Life!